Anonymous proxy: Use of multiple relays

 Proxies can be daisy chained.
 Chaining anonymous proxies can make traffic analysis far more complex and costly by requiring the eavesdropper to be able to monitor different parts of the Internet.
 An anonymizing remailer can use this concept by relaying a message to another remailer, and eventually to its destination.

-Even stronger anonymity can be gained by using Tor.
-Tor is not merely a proxy chain, but an onion router, which means that routing information (as well as message content) is encrypted in such a way as to prevent linking the origin and destination.
+Even stronger anonymity can be gained by using Tor, an onion router.
+Using Tor means that routing information and message content are encrypted in such a way as to prevent linking the origin and destination.
 Like all anonymity networks, Tor cannot end-to-end encrypt messages destined for the public internet; it must be arranged between the sender and recipient.
 Tor's onion service protocol does, however, provide end-to-end encryption, along with the ability to anonymize servers, making them more censorship-resistant.

 Another anonymity network is the Invisible Internet Project (I2P).
-Unlike Tor, I2P is a fully internal network.
-The philosophy behind I2P is that each node routes traffic for others and blends its own traffic in, whereas one's own traffic will be relayed by other peers through so-called tunnels made up of various other peers.
-As you never know if a given mix logs all connections or not, the only way to be really sure there is no logging is to run your own anonymizing mix node and blend your traffic with those of other users.
-These other users do not need to trust you, as they blend their traffic with yours and other users' traffic in their own mix nodes.
-The network is highly dynamic and fully decentralized.
-It also takes care of other nodes learning about your node existing, for without peers using your node, there would be no traffic to blend yours with.
+Unlike Tor, I2P is an internal, dynamic and decentralized network where each node routes traffic for others and blends its own traffic in, such that one's own traffic is relayed by other peers through tunnels made up of various other peers.
 As all traffic always stays within the I2P network, a routing user's I2P can remain end-to-end encrypted and will never show on public websites' logs.

-Examples

-Examples of anonymizer websites include Anonymouse, Anonymiz.com, Anonymize, Anonymizer, IDZap, Ultimate Anonymity, The Cloak and GhostSurf Platinum.